Ngalstyan4/airreplay/README.md

 The API above helps record each distributed system node into a separate per-node trace.
 The recorded trace enables replay of the distributed system node in isolation.

 `RecordReplay` records its arguments during recording into a totally ordered trace.
-During replay, `RecordReplay` essentially enforces that concurrent messages are processed in the same order they were processed during recording[^1].
+During replay, `RecordReplay` enforces that concurrent messages are processed in the same order they were processed during recording[^1].
 It uses the recorded trace to know which message to expect next.
 When it receives the expected message, it advances the tracked position on the trace.
 If `RecordReplay` receives a call with an unexpected message, it blocks that call and continues waiting for the recorded message.

 Messages sent by the recorded node will be sent again during replay as replay runs the same application code as the recording.